PEAK To PEAK: 10th Mountain division then and now

 opens DECEMBER 14, 2018

 Vermont played a critical role in the development of snowboarding in the early years as Burton, originally based near Stratton and then Burlington, grew from a nascent obscurity to a global powerhouse.
 With their spark, snowboarding took off in Vermont.
-Riders from Vermont became global hero's like Jeff Brushie, Ross Powers and Kelly Clark while riders from around the world came to Vermont for the annual US Open of Snowboarding.
-All-in-all, it was an incredible time for the sport and the world's best snowboard photographers spent time in Vermont getting it all on film.
-We'll present their selections for the most iconic images in snowboarding that were shot in Vermont.
+Riders from Vermont became global hero's like Jeff Brushie, Ross Powers and Tara Eberhard while riders from around the world came to Vermont for the annual US Open of Snowboarding.
+All-in-all, it was an incredible time for the sport and the world's best snowboard photographers were in Vermont getting it all on film.